 Our manufacturing process includes sketching, measuring, pattern-making, garment construction, fittings and final finishing.
 All of these steps are done in-house by Aleem and a small team of people.

-We are strong believers of protecting workers rights especially in the fashion industry which is made of predominantly women workers.
-Therefore we do not outsource any of the manufacturing stages to out-workers, either within Australia or overseas.
+We are strong believers of protecting workers rights especially in the fashion industry which is predominantly made of women workers.
+Therefore we do not outsource any of the manufacturing stages from overseas.
 This ensures that we are not unknowingly supporting any businesses, not adhering to ethical standards of paying living wages to their workers.
 This also gives us an opportunity to create jobs.
 It also ensures in-house quality control and high standard of manufacturing, that our clients can be assured of.
-We take pride in paying our workers according to the Australian TCF (Textile Clothing & Footwear) industry award rates.
-In some instances, they are paid above-award rates based on their experience.
-We also comply with the Australian Superannuation payments to our workers.
-The additional causal loading rate and superannuation rate are added to the payments for sub-contractors as well, who work in-house at our studio.
+We pay our workers according to the Australian TCF (Textile Clothing & Footwear) industry award rates.

 We source our fabrics, laces and embellishments from a wide range of ethical and sustainable suppliers.
 These include small family owned mills that have been passed on between several generations.

 Aleem has personally met with owners of these family owned mills in Paris and has an on-going professional relationship with them.
 These owners also pride themselves in empowering their workers and preserving and promoting the artisanal skills and their heritage of fabric and lace weaving.